sparesparrow/mcp-prompts/README.md

 This list contains current tasks and suggestions for further development and quality improvement.

 ### 1. Feature Expansion & Stabilization
-- [ ] Stabilize and document the MDC (Cursor Rules) adapter
+- [x] Stabilize and document the MDC (Cursor Rules) adapter
 - [ ] Expand support for new MCP clients (LM Studio, LibreChat, Tasker, Android, etc.)
 - [ ] Add and extend user guides (EN, CZ) for all supported clients and integrations
 - [ ] Add advanced workflow and prompt usage examples

 ### 2. Testing & CI/CD
-- [ ] Ensure high test coverage (unit, integration, E2E)
+- [x] Ensure high test coverage (unit, integration, E2E)
-- [ ] Regularly run CI pipeline (lint, tests, build, validation, audit)
+- [x] Regularly run CI pipeline (lint, tests, build, validation, audit)
-- [ ] Add tests for MDC adapter and new storage backends
+- [x] Add tests for MDC adapter and new storage backends
-- [ ] Automate CLI and API tests
+- [x] Automate CLI and API tests
+- [x] ESM/TypeScript/Jest compatibility: All tests and coverage run with Node ESM modules using --experimental-vm-modules.
+See package.json scripts for details.

 ### 3. Documentation & Clarity
 - [ ] Keep README and user guides concise and up to date